travis-ci/docs-travis-ci-com/user/how-to-skip-a-build.md

 ## Not All Commits Need CI Builds

-Sometimes you just change a README, some docs or just stuff which has no effect on the app itself.
-So you would like to know how to prevent your push from being built.
+Sometimes all you are changing is the README, some documentation or other things which have no effect on the tests.
+In this case, you may not want a build to be created for that commit.
+To do this, all you need to do is to add `[ci skip]` somewhere in the commit message.

-It's easy - just add the following to the commit message:

-    [ci skip]

 Commits that have `[ci skip]` anywhere in the commit messages will be ignored.
 `[ci skip]` does not have to appear on the first line, so it is possible to use